Funding Act of 1870: Legislative history

 The bill was sponsored by Senator John Sherman (R) of Ohio.
-Debate over the funding bill was long and intense.
+The debate over the funding bill was long and intense.
 The discussion focused very heavily on public virtue, national honesty, and avoiding "repudiation" on the one hand and unearned reward to speculators on the other.
 Members generally agreed that an investor should finally receive no more and no less than he lent on a contract at the beginning.